ReminisApp/bridgesocialcare/README.md

 I created openapi.json.
 I always keep it updated because, as a fast-growing startup, I learned to use Speakeasy ( Generate SDKs from openapi.json ).
 It's standard, so it's good to have it.
 I tried to create modular code.

 ### Local development
 The local development solution resides at localindex.py.
 I used pyenv 3.11.3 to run it locally.
-You can install packages with pip install -r requirements-local.txt
+You can install packages with pip install -r requirements-local.txt and run python localindex.py afterwards it uses 8000 port by default.

 ### Browser testing
 8. These are the browser testing get parameter test URLs you can try on any browser: